 For more information and a list of insurance providers visit the OSHC page on the Australian Department of Health website

 SydneyDrawing its population from more than 200 countries, Sydney offers a broad mix of cultural experiences.
 Built around the iconic Sydney Harbour, it is home to many famous landmarks, such as the Sydney Opera House and Harbour Bridge.
-Here, Torrens University has four campuses: Ultimo, The Rocks, Pyrmont, and Kent Street.
+Here, Torrens University has two campuses: Ultimo and Surry Hills.
 We also have one student training restaurant open to the public, William Blue Dining.
 Discover more about our Sydney campuses

 Leura (Blue Mountains)Only 1.5 hours away from Sydney, our Leura (Blue Mountains) campus is surrounded by World Heritage-listed wilderness, beautiful waterfalls, and natural wonders such as the Jenolan Caves and Three Sisters.
 At this campus, students live, work and study in a hotel environment, gaining invaluable hands-on experience.
 Discover more about our Leura (Blue Mountains) campus